ryx/elasticwatch/README.md

 # elasticwatch v0.0.0

 Elasticwatch is a nifty tool that periodically queries an elasticsearch database and compares the results to a given expectation.
-If the results don't match the expectation a reporter is notified and can perform any kind of action (e.g. send an email to your dev team).
+If the results don't match the expectation a reporter is notified and can perform any kind of action (e.g. heat up the coffeemaker via IFTTT before sending an email to your dev team ;-) ...).

 This allows to create intelligent alarming setups based on your ELK data, no matter if it's gathered from infrastructure monitoring, RUM data, ecommerce KPIs or anything else.
+No other tools needed.

 ## Getting started

+### Installation
 Just checkout the git repository and install the dependencies.
 ```
 git checkout https://github.com/ryx/elasticwatch.git